The lies from a narcissist to keep their behaviour hidden.

 They mean.
 It’s all about them.
 They can not handle you being the centre of attention.
 If you ever mention your needs, they’ll make you feel guilty and ashamed for having these normal needs.
 They mean they’re more important than you, so we end up questioning if we are being unreasonable, demanding or selfish.
-They will tell us we are, to get out of doing anything for us, so we try to do more for them to keep them happy in the hope they’ll bring back those intermittent play nice stages.
+They will tell us we are, to get out of doing anything for us, so we try to do more for them to keep them happy, hoping they’ll bring back those intermittent play nice stages.

 This is to distract you from whatever they’ve done to cause your valid feelings to mistrust them.
 They want us to doubt and question our normal feelings and not their hurtful behaviour.